edwardUL99/StudSysCpp/README.md

    1. When you're in the middle of input for example entering a name, there is no way of cancelling.
       I plan to implement a way so that you can type C or Cancel instead of a name.
 To make this work I may have to read in everything as a string and not int or float as any string entered into cin returns 0.
       I can't check if it's 0 a user wants to cancel because they may genuinely want to type a 0
+   2. There are no features currently implemented for Tasks.
+This can be circumvented by using Announcements
+   3. After saving an exam that was created successfully, the user is left on the prompt they already used to save the exam in the first place, which could mean they could go editing/saving an exam that was already saved.
+This is a known bug and is going to be fixed ASAP.
+Also, after cancelling this prompt, to update the list of exams you need to go back to the Module Homepage and go back into exams.
+This bug-fix should be in the next release
-   2. This list isn't exhaustive with more testing I may add more
+   3. This list isn't exhaustive with more testing I may add more

 ## Information Storage/Database:
    To store artifacts related to the system such as students, lecturers, modules, exams etc. a MySQL server is used to store the info